ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

   - As long as the price is not changing, the consecutive years will cost: max(200; (7,500 * 1,50)) = 11,250.00 € net

 ## 6. How license groups work
-Each Benefactor Circle license is bound to one or more Active Directory or Entra ID/Azure AD groups.
+Each Benefactor Circle license is bound to one or more Active Directory or Entra ID groups.

 Each mailbox of your company needs to be a direct or indirect (a.k.a. nested, recursive or transitive) member of a license group, so that it can use exclusive features.

 Each group may only contain as many mailboxes as direct or indirect members as defined in the license.

 The user running Set-OutlookSignatures must be able to resolve all direct and indirect members of the license group, even across trusts.
-Primary group membership is not considered due to Active Directory and Entra ID/Azure AD query restrictions.
+Primary group membership is not considered due to Active Directory and Entra ID query restrictions.

-License groups are defined by the DNS domain name of the on-premises Active Directory domain ('EntraID' or 'AzureAD' for cloud-only groups), their SID (security identifier) and the number of members licensed.
+License groups are defined by the DNS domain name of the on-premises Active Directory domain ('EntraID' for cloud-only groups), their SID (security identifier) and the number of members licensed.
-- Use 'EntraID' or 'AzureAD' insted of the on-prem Active Directory DNS name if the group only exists in Entra ID/Azure AD and is not synced with your on-premises Active Directory.
-Only one pure Entra ID/Azure AD group is supported, it must be the group with the highest priority (first list entry).
+- Use 'EntraID' instead of the on-prem Active Directory DNS name if the group only exists in Entra ID and is not synced with your on-premises Active Directory.
+Only one pure Entra ID group is supported, it must be the group with the highest priority (first list entry).
 - If you have multiple domains in a forest or multiple forests, you can have one license group per AD domain, each license group with a separate maximum member count.
 - There must be a default group, which is used for mailboxes which are not covered by separate license groups.
 When a license group for the AD domain of a mailbox is defined, this license group is used.
 If not, the license group defined as default will be used.

-There are three situations where Set-OutlookSignatures uses Entra ID/Azure AD via Graph API insteed of on-prem AD:
+There are three situations where Set-OutlookSignatures uses Entra ID via Graph API insteed of on-prem AD:
 - parameter GraphOnly is set to true,
 - no connection to the on-prem AD is possible,
 - or the current user has a mailbox in Exchange Online and either OOF messages or Outlook Web signatures should be set